UBC-SBME/Coding-Bootcamp/LESSON7/2. The Conditions of Recursion/README.md

 | t = 0 |  1 |  2 |  3 | 4 | 5 |

 ### Recursive Step
 Thinking of a recursive step is a very important step in building recursive code.
 The approach we recommend that you take is by asking yourself "How would the answer to a **smaller** case of the problem help me get to an answer to the larger case?".
-Basically, break the complex operation down into a more simple operation; once you have that simple operation, you can write the code for it and finish your program.
+Basically, break the complex operation down into a more simple operation; once you have that simple operation, you can wri2te the code for it and finish your program.

 Lets, elaborate on this process:

-When your designing a recursive function, we recommend that you go through this thought process:
+When your designing a recursive function, we recommend that you go through this thought process: git
 1. **Break the problem you are trying to solve, into a simpler one**, even if its only one step simpler

 2. **Believe that your function will solve the simple problem**.
 Trust that you can solve this simple problem, like really believe it